bgilbank/microservice/README.md

 * Update the code in .circleci/config.yml with the code found here: <https://github.com/bgilbank/microservice/blob/master/.circleci/config.yml>.
 * Sign up for a CircleCI account [here](https://circleci.com/signup/).
 Make sure you sign up with your Github account not Bitbucket.
-* Once signed up you will need to create a new respository on Github and push your code to it.
+* Once signed up, you will need to create a new repository on Github and push your code to it.
 * Now that your code is on Github, go back to CircleCI and click on "Setup project".
 (Leave all configurations at their default values).
 * You will now select the project you just created on Github, and select "Start building".
 * If all your tests are passing you can add a status badge to your README.md file.
 This will indicate that your project has passed all CircleCI tests.